japila-books/apache-spark-internals/docs/rdd/spark-rdd-transformations.md

 transformation: RDD[T] => Seq[RDD[U]]
 ```

 In other words, transformations are *functions* that take an RDD as the input and produce one or many RDDs as the output.
-Transformations do not change the input RDD (since xref:rdd:index.adoc#introduction[RDDs are immutable] and hence cannot be modified), but produce one or more new RDDs by applying the computations they represent.
+Transformations do not change the input RDD (since rdd:index.md#introduction[RDDs are immutable] and hence cannot be modified), but produce one or more new RDDs by applying the computations they represent.

 [[methods]]
 .(Subset of) RDD Transformations (Public API)